What is Pongal Festival?

 • New Beginnings: The Pongal festival symbolises ‘new beginnings’ as it marks the start of the Thai month (per the Tamil calendar) and the Sun’s northward journey, called ‘uttarayan’.

-• Honouring Lord Surya: Per the Tamil culture and tradition, Uttarayan Punyakalam is a time to honour Surya Deva (the Sun) for plentiful harvest.
-Besides the Sun, people also credit the Mother Nature and farm animals for harvests.
+• Honouring Lord Surya: Per the Tamil culture and tradition, Uttarayan Punyakalam is a time to honour Surya Deva (the Sun) for a plentiful harvest.
+Besides the Sun, people also credit Mother Nature and farm animals for harvests.

 • Bhogi Pongal